 LinkedIn committed to growing its refugee initiative, Welcoming Talent, to additional countries beyond Sweden.
 LinkedIn is taking a different strategy in expanding to Canada by integrating LinkedIn training curriculum into economic empowerment and employment programs, in collaboration with the Prime Minister’s office and two local NGOs, and scaling this approach with the IRC to expand in global markets.

 Localized committed to providing 500 refugees with access to role models and relevant career guidance from professionals who share cultural context and language over two years.
-Piloting in Jordan and the U.S., Localized works with refugee organizations to provide access to its platform and identifies experts who speak Arabic and can provide practical and sector-specific mentoring.
+Piloting in Jordan and the United States, Localized works with refugee organizations to provide access to its platform and identifies experts who speak Arabic and can provide practical and sector-specific mentoring.

 Lynke committed to opening a second tech center in Jordan by the end of 2017, expanding on its partnership with Microsoft, MasterCard, HP, UNHCR, Coursera, and others to replicate their facilities in a second economic zone.
 This will double the number of refugee employees building apps or conducting outsourcing work for Lynke’s partners, and double the number of graduates for partners to hire.